qloudable/qloudable-help/create-demo-lab-help.md

 ### Demo Labs Per User Limit

 Enter the number of demo labs each unique user is allowed to deploy.
-Any attempts to deploy afer this number will be restricted
+Any attempts to deploy afer this number will be restricted.

 ![user limit](https://github.com/qloudable/qloudable-help/blob/master/images/demo-lab-ad_demo-lab-user-limit.gif)